-Notes: (1) These parameters are to be applied to the October 2006 School Enrollment Supplement data.
+Notes: (1) These parameters are to be applied to the October 2008 School Enrollment Supplement data.

-(2) API, AIAN, NHOPI are Asian and Pacific Islander, American Indian and Alaska Native, Native Hawaiian and Other Pacific Islander, respectively.

-(3) Hispanics may be any race.
-For a more detailed discussion on the use of parameters for race and ethnicity, please see the "Generalized Variance Parameters" section.

-- (4) The Total or White, Black, and API parameters are to be used for both alone and in combination race group estimates. - (5) For nonmetropolitan characteristics, multiply the a and b parameters by 1.5.
+- (2) AIAN, NHOPI are American Indian and Alaska Native, Native Hawaiian and Other Pacific Islander, respectively. - (3) Hispanics may be any race.
+For a more detailed discussion on the use of parameters for race and ethnicity, please see the "Generalized Variance Parameters" section. - (4) The Total or White, Black, and Asian, AIAN, NHOPI parameters are to be used for both alone and in combination race group estimates. - (5) For nonmetropolitan characteristics, multiply the a and b parameters by 1.5.
 If the characteristic of interest is total state population, not subtotaled by race or ethnicity, the a and b parameters are zero. - (6) For foreign-born and noncitizen characteristics for Total and White, the a and b parameters should be multiplied by 1.3.
-No adjustment is necessary for foreign-born and noncitizen characteristics for Blacks, APIs, and Hispanics. - (7) For the group self-classified as having two or more races, use the API, AIAN, NHOPI parameters for all characteristics except employment, unemployment, and educational attainment, in which case use Black parameters.
+No adjustment is necessary for foreign-born and noncitizen characteristics for Black, Asian, AIAN, NHOPI, and Hispanic parameters. - (7) For the group self-classified as having two or more races, use the Asian, AIAN, NHOPI parameters for all characteristics except employment, unemployment, and educational attainment, in which case use Black parameters.